steve-sibi/Server-Hardening-Script/README.md

 - **Fail2Ban Setup**: Checks if Fail2Ban is already installed and enabled, protecting against brute-force attacks by monitoring failed login attempts and banning offending IP addresses.
 - **Idempotent Operations**: The script is designed to be idempotent, meaning it can be run multiple times without causing redundant actions or breaking the system.

+Root Privilege Verification:

+Ensures the script is run as root to perform necessary system-level operations.

+Automated rsyslog Installation:

+Detects the server's Linux distribution and installs the rsyslog package using the appropriate package manager (apt for Debian-based systems, yum for Red Hat-based systems).

+Enables and starts the rsyslog service to ensure logs are captured properly.

+Log Rotation Configuration:

+Creates a custom log rotation policy for critical log files:

+/var/log/auth.log

+/var/log/syslog

+/var/log/messages

+Retains logs for 7 days and rotates them daily.

+Compresses old log files to save disk space.

+Reloads the rsyslog service after each log rotation.

+Error Handling and Logging:

+Provides clear logs for each operation, including error messages if any step fails.

+Ensures the script exits gracefully if an error occurs.

 ## How to Use

 1. **Clone the Repository:**